carbeck/ayerigrammar/README.md

 A Grammar of Ayeri
 ==================

 This is a renewed effort, started in July 2016, to revise and to expand on what can be found on the internet as _A Grammar of Ayeri_ ([PDF, January 2011](https://rawgit.com/carbeck/ayerigrammar/master/misc/ayeri_grammar_2011.pdf)).
 You can also take a look at the [most recently compiled PDF of the current working draft](https://rawgit.com/carbeck/ayerigrammar/master/grammar.pdf) (see the [file's history](https://github.com/carbeck/ayerigrammar/commits/master/grammar.pdf)).
-Ayeri is a fictional language which I have been developing since December 2003.
+Ayeri is a fictional language (a "conlang") which I have been developing since December 2003.
 Work on this project basically serves as a creative outlet to my ongoing interest in linguistics.

 I had been leaving the earlier grammar document in a very sorry and unfinished state for over 5 years before finally returning to it, prompted by a [class on constructed languages](http://www.sfs.uni-tuebingen.de/~abuch/16ss/conlang.html) at the University of Tübingen in the summer semester of 2016, which used Ayeri as one of its objects of study.
 The work presented here is mostly a complete rewrite of the old grammar sketch from scratch, not merely an extention.